 Security threats to information systems and the number of network intrusions have increased greatly in the past few years.
 Any small business with a broadband Internet connection needs to guard against becoming a cyber-crime victim.

-Here are a seven simple, effective steps that small business owners and network administrators can take to protect their systems.
+Here are seven simple, effective steps that small business owners and network administrators can take to protect their systems.

 - Implement a firewall: A firewall is a barrier that keeps hackers and viruses out of computer networks.
 Firewalls intercept network traffic and allow only authorized data to pass through.